 We run simulations using our loan example from Section~\ref{sec:problem}.
-We estimated parameters based on FICO score data~\cite{hardt2016equality}.
-We consider the majority subpopulation to be Whites, and the minority subpopulation to be Blacks, Hispanics, and Asians.
+We estimated parameters based on FICO score data~\citep{hardt2016equality}.
+We consider Whites to be majorities, and Blacks, Hispanics, and Asians to be minorities.
 For the initial distribution $p_0$, we first fit parameters the parameters of the prior $\text{Beta}(\alpha_z,\beta_z)$ based on the data.
 Then, we take a fixed number of steps $T_z$ using action $a=1$ (i.e., offer loan) to force exploration.
 We choose $T_{\text{maj}}>T_{\text{min}}$ to capture the idea that less data is available for minorities.
 We also estimate the probability $p_Z$ of being a minority from the data.
-Similar to~\cite{hardt2016equality}, we choose $I$ so the bank makes a profit on the average applicant.
-We manually choose the remaining parameters $\lambda$, $\tau$, $T_{\text{maj}}$, and $T_{\text{min}}$ based on intuition.
-We give exact parameter values in Appendix~\ref{sec:expappendix}.
+Similar to~\citep{hardt2016equality}, we choose $I$ so the bank makes a profit on the average applicant.
+We manually choose $\lambda$, $\tau$, $T_{\text{maj}}$, and $T_{\text{min}}$ based on intuition; see Appendix~\ref{sec:expappendix} for the values we chose.
+We focus on evaluation of Algorithm~\ref{alg:modelfree}, and give additional experimental results in Appendix~\ref{sec:expappendix}.